 You may have heard about how the effects of Covid 19 are hitting communities of color harder than other groups.
 More than ever, we need strategies to bolster our immunity–and while our talk was directed toward our communities of color, these strategies can be used by anyone who needs greater health and protection against viral infections.
 It’s time!

 During the Talk About It Tuesday presentation, Aiki Healing presented the following strategies.
-Below are also recipes and other tools to help you implement the strategies.
+Below are also recipes and other tools to help you implement the strategies for unblocking stuck energy and refueling your energy tanks.

 If you enjoyed the presentation, please consider donating to Aiki Healing which helps us to continue to provide the community with deep tools and resources.